avo-hq/docs/src/1.0/readme.md

 Similarly, Avo makes it easy to apply transformations to one or more resources using [Actions](./actions.html).
 Actions can run by themselves or have configured fields that take your input before they run.

+## Seamless upgrades

+Avo comes packaged as a gem.
+It does not pollute your app with its internal files.
+Instead, everything is tucked away neatly in the package.

+That makes for a wonderful upgrade experience.
+You hit `bundle update avo`, and you get the newest and best of Avo without any file conflicts.

 ## Next up

 Now that you know the basics, you can: